-Since starting the Art of Manliness, I’ve read a boatload of books about masculinity, manliness, and simply being a man.
+Since starting the Art of Manliness, I’ve read a boatload of the best books for men.
 There are books out there on every aspect of the male experience from practical skills like carving a turkey and dressing well to sociological studies on what it means to be a man in history and modern society to more poetic examinations of the male experience.
 If you’re a fan of the Art of Manliness, then you’re probably interested in all of these different elements of being a man, so today I’d like to share a list of books that I’ve found useful and thought-provoking in my own life and journey in trying to understand what it means to be a man.
 Many of them can be a mixed bag both in terms of quality and content that jives with my own beliefs.
 But you’ll never grow as a man only reading things that flatter your pre-existing notions!
 So if you’re a man who’s looking to learn more about both the fun and serious sides of manliness, I hope this list can be a resource for books to pick up, study, and enjoy.

 The Inner Man and Improving Relationships

 The book that launched a thousand naked drumming circles.
 Iron John kick-started the mythopoetic men’s movement and inspired many of the people doing men’s only counseling and retreats.
 Poet Robert Bly uses an old Grimm’s fairytale to explain a man’s growth into the mature masculine.